Seven arrested after mummified remains of spiritual leader found in Colorado home

 MOFFAT, Colorado - The remains of a spiritual leader who was associated with a controversial religious group known as "Love Has Won" were discovered in a Colorado home last week, CNN reports.

-The Moffat, Colorado home where the remains of a woman identified as Amy Carlson were found last Wednesday by a man who lived in the house.
+The remains of a woman identified as Amy Carlson were found last Wednesday in a Moffat, Colorado home, by a man who lived in the house.

 The man, believed to be a member of "Love Has Won" told officials he allowed guests to enter his home, briefly left, and upon returning, discovered Carlson's mummified body inside the residence.